 Will my child ride a bus or walk to school?

 You can now learn whether your student will ride a bus or walk to school through our parent portal.
 Be sure to include the house number, street address and zip code as registered with Everett Public Schools.
-Search Path Finder
+You can also search Path Finder in the QuickLinks of the Transportation overview webpage

 Who can ride a school bus?